-A healthy gut is a key part of good physical and mental health.
-It’s important to nourish your gut to create a healthy microbiome, but with all the talk about prebiotics, probiotics, fermented foods and more, it can be very hard to figure out how.
-I’m sharing 5 easy ways for you to nourish your gut later in this post, but first I want to share my experience at Fearless in the Kitchen!
+A healthy gut is a key part of good physical and mental health at every time of life so it is crucial that you nourish your gut with healthy foods.
+However, with all the talk about prebiotics, probiotics, fermented foods and more, it can be very hard to know exactly where to start.
+Here are five easy ways to nourish your gut as well as a resource that may make it even more fun!

 5 Ways to Nourish Your Gut